kazu-yamamoto/witty/README.md

 It repeats receive/send actions without analyzing application protocol.
 Reply messages contain fixed-size HTTP reply messages.
 This server can be considered as a web server if benchmark tools analyze reply messages.
-Alos, it can be considered as a echo server if benchmark tools ignore the reply messages.
+Also, it can be considered as a echo server if benchmark tools ignore the reply messages.

 I recommend to use